GrabBootcamp-Datakat/anomaly-detection/README.md

 ## Overview

 Anomaly detection is crucial in various domains such as fraud detection, network security, and system health monitoring.
-This repository provides a framework to preprocess data, engineer features, train machine learning models, and detect anomalies in a scalable manner using PySpark.
+This repository provides a framework to preprocess data, engineer features, train machine learning models, and detect anomalies in a scalable manner using Scikit-Learn.

 ## Features